 Looking for ham hock recipes?
 Want the best roast dinner recipes?
 Ham hock is a wonderfully versatile piece of meat and can be used in a variety of warming dishes, from soups and salads to impressive dinner party starters.
-Try our ideas below and check out our best ever family friendly recipes here.

 Best ham hock recipes